kilasuelika/SplitEnvironmentVar/ReadMe.md

 ## Internal

-This tool will delete empty path before generating the batch file.
+This tool will delete non-exist path before generating the batch file.
 Then using **setx** to set system environment.